-Costco isn’t for everyone, but plenty of folks are huge fans of the retailer, which is famous for selling quality items in bulk at prices that will save you money shopping.
+Costco isn't for everyone, but plenty of folks are huge fans of the retailer, which is famous for selling quality items in bulk at prices that will unlock the true value of your membership.

 That's why customers are willing to shell out $65 (or more) per year for a membership, even if they only make it there once a month.